tauri-apps/tauri-docs/docs/getting-started/setup-macos.md

 ### Node.js Runtime and Package Manager

-We recommend using nvm to manage your NodeJS runtime.
-It allows you to easily switch versions and update NodeJS.
+We recommend using nvm to manage your Node.js runtime.
+It allows you to easily switch versions and update Node.js.

 nvm is not mandatory and if you already have Node.js installed, you may skip this section.